csakafeda/Moodily/README.md

 ### About the project

-This application to record and track people's daily emotions and experiences.
+This application records and tracks people's daily emotions and experiences.
 It can help people become more aware of their emotional state, gain insights into their feelings, improve their overall well-being, also motivate themself.
-The idea was, that people cannot really tell how they feel themself, also live in the moment, more like in the past or future.
+The idea was, that people cannot tell how they feel themself, but also live in the moment, more like in the past or future.

 ### Built With